ReSQueing Parallel and Private Stochastic Convex Optimization

 \section{Private stochastic convex optimization}

 We now develop our main result on an improved gradient complexity for private SCO.
 First, in Section~\ref{ssec:privacy}, we introduce several variants of differential privacy including a relaxation of R\'enyi differential privacy \cite{Mir17}, which tolerates a small amount of total variation error.
 Next, in Sections~\ref{ssec:erm_convex},~\ref{ssec:erm_sc}, and~\ref{ssec:proxgrad}, we build several private stochastic optimization subroutines which will be used in the ball acceleration framework of Proposition~\ref{prop:mainballaccel}.
+Specifically, these subroutines will be called as the oracles in Definitions~\ref{def:Ols},~\ref{def:Obo}, and~\ref{def:Opg} with the parameters required by Proposition~\ref{prop:mainballaccel} in the proof of our main result (see \eqref{eq:ols_params}, \eqref{eq:obo_params}, and \eqref{eq:opg_params}).
 Finally, in Sections~\ref{ssec:private_erm} and~\ref{ssec:private_sco}, we give our main results on private ERM and SCO respectively, by leveraging the subroutines we develop.